 In a very interesting study from 2018 by Audible and UCL, audiobooks were compared to movies.
 And it turns out that audiobooks are much more immersive than movies!

-While participants felt like they were more captivated by the stories they watched on-screen, physiological measures actually showed that they were more immersed in the audiobooks.
+While participants felt like they were more captivated by the stories they watched on-screen, physiological measures actually showed that they were more immersed in the audiobook.

 Accessibility of Audiobooks vs Reading Ebooks or Physical books